Drag Gospel Fundraiser!

 In 72 countries, you could be imprisoned if you are part of the LGBT community?

 In 7 of those countries, the punishment is the death penalty?

 In some of those countries "corrective rape" is common and sometimes committed by government officials?

 Fortunately, There is Help

-The LGBT Asylum Support Task Force is a group of dedicated volunteers in Central Massachusetts who provide support those who are seeking political asylum in the U.S. based on their sexual orientation or gender identity.
-As of October 2014, the Task Force has helped more than 80 individuals.
+The LGBT Asylum Support Task Force is a group of dedicated volunteers in Central Massachusetts who provide support those for who are seeking political asylum in the U.S. based on their sexual orientation or gender identity.
+Since 2007, the Task Force has helped more than 100 individuals.

 Asylum seekers are vulnerable and traumatized individuals who have fled to the U.S. in fear of being killed or harmed in their countries of origin due to their sexual orientation or gender identity.
 The violence resulting from homophobia and anti-homosexuality laws in many countries in the world is rampant.